microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Update-MgDeviceAppMgtMobileAppUserStatusesDeviceStatuses.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

 APP <IMicrosoftGraphMobileApp1>: An abstract class containing the base properties for Intune mobile apps.
+Note: Listing mobile apps with `$expand=assignments` has been deprecated.
+Instead get the list of apps without the `$expand` query on `assignments`.
+Then, perform the expansion on individual applications.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Assignments <IMicrosoftGraphMobileAppAssignment1[]>]`: The list of group assignments for this mobile app.